 Can Assessment and Management Time Apply Toward the 8-Minute Rule?

 One of the most common trends we see in rehab therapy billing is the omission of assessment and management time.
 However, billing codes are meant to report all therapeutic and diagnostic procedures and services, which include but aren’t limited to:

 - Assessing the patient prior to performing a service

 Assessment and management are essential components of the patient plan of care (POC) and deserve to be included in our services rendered.
 We must accurately document all processes to ensure they are defensible if you plan to apply this time toward the Medicare 8-Minute Rule.

 When a healthcare provider can confidently describe and defend the minutes spent assessing and managing a patient, Medicare may green-light the extra minutes — resulting in more complete, billable units.

 Billing Medicare is one of the more intricate tasks in rehab therapy.

-Learn how Net Health Therapy for Hospital Outpatient Clinics, Acute Care, and Private Practice can help improve thorough documentation for service-based and time-based billing codes, so teams can receive proper compensation for direct treatment.
+Learn how Net Health’s Rehab Therapy Software for Hospital Outpatient Clinics, Acute Care, and Private Practice can help improve thorough documentation for service-based and time-based billing codes, so teams can receive proper compensation for direct treatment.